liamproche/foster-journey-back-end/README.md

 VERSION 2 GOALS:

 PRESSING TODO
--Add app description
+#-Add app description
--Error handling
+#-Error handling
+#-Portfolio-quality styling
--Portfolio-quality styling (NOTE: Complete UX Engineering Module before starting) -User placement filter currently happens in the front-end.
+#-User placement filter currently happens in the front-end.
 This should be changed to the backend so the API only fetches placements for specific user
--Complete user routes
+#-Complete user routes
+	*Set state to custom auth and then reset state on update *Confirm user delete
--Delete console.logs
+#-Delete console.logs
--User model should collect first name, last name -Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX -Fix date format for placement start date and end date -Get rid of email requirement for both registration & Login (This might turn into a security nightmare, but what if foster youth doesn't have email?)
+#-User model should collect first name, last name
+#-Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX
+#-Fix date format for placement start date and end date
+#-Get rid of email requirement for both registration & Login (This might turn into a security nightmare, but what if foster youth doesn't have email?)

 ADDITIONAL TODO
--Separate models for foster parents, foster siblings tied to placement model (one to many) -Image upload for foster parents (foster siblings?.....
-This is delicate from a safety perspective) -On home page without being logged in option to view journey of random user to help increase awareness of stories of foster youth
+#-Separate models for foster parents, foster siblings tied to placement model (one to many)
+#-Image upload for foster parents (foster siblings?.....
+This is delicate from a safety perspective)
--Statistics on home page pulled from app data
+#-Statistics on home page pulled from app data
-	-Average number of placements per user
+	#-Average number of placements per user
 	-Average length of stay per placement
-	-Average number of foster parents/siblings a foster youth encounters on journey -Include password confirmation field when registering and updating password
+	#-Average number of foster parents/siblings a foster youth encounters on journey
+!!!!!-Include password confirmation field when registering and updating password- THIS DOES NOT WORK

 STRETCH GOAL
 -Length of placement calculated by start date/end date on placement details page